 This myth-busting course explores the benefits, differences and challenges of differently-wired brains.

-This course is designed to develop skills to lead and facilitate group activities and discussions in a variety of community, professional and health settings.
+Designed to develop skills to lead and facilitate group activities and discussions in a variety of professional settings, this course explores how to lay the foundations for effective group processes and what it takes to create safe spaces and keep participants engaged.

 Volunteers are the lifeblood of many community organisations, and managing them effectively is every bit as important and challenging as managing paid staff.